 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy ++ ++ +++ + + + Option B - no policy (No Part 2 local plan policy) - - - - - -
+Economic Structure Option A - include a policy - ++ ++ +++ + + - - Option B - no policy (No Part 2 local plan policy) + - - - - - + +

-- 9.122 Option A is considered likely to have major positive effects against the social, biodiversity, natural resources, climate change and obviously landscape objectives, with converse significant effects for no policy to a slightly lesser extent. - 9.123 Through the local plan process, it has been decided to include a policy to protect, conserve and enhance landscape.
+- 9.121 The policy is considered likely to have significant positive effects against the environment and landscape, social, biodiversity, natural resources, and energy and climate change objectives.
+It may potentially have negative effects on the housing, economic structure and transport objectives as built development and/or major transport infrastructure might be restricted or constrained. - 9.122 Through the local plan process, it has been decided to include a policy to protect, conserve and enhance landscape.